Friesian horse: Genetic disorders

-History
+Breed history

 The Friesian originates in the province of Friesland in the northern Netherlands, where there is evidence of thousands of years of horse populations.

 As far back in history as the 4th century there are mentions of Friesian troops which rode their own horses.
 One of the most well-known sources of this was by an English writer named Anthony Dent who wrote about the Friesian mounted troops in Carlisle.
-Dent, amongst others, wrote that the Friesian horse was the ancestor of both the British Shire, and the Fell pony.
-However, this is just speculation.
+Dent, amongst others, wrote that the Friesian horse was the ancestor of both the British Shire horse and Fell pony, however, this is speculation.

-It was not until the 11th century, that there were illustrations of what appeared to be Friesans.
-Many of the illustrations found depict knights riding horses which resembled the breed, with one of the most famous examples being William the Conqueror.
+It was not until the 11th century, that there were illustrations of what appeared to be Friesians.
+Many of the illustrations found depict knights riding horses which resemble the breed, with one of the most famous examples being William the Conqueror.

 These ancestors of the modern Friesians were used in medieval times to carry knights to battle.
 In the 12th and 13th centuries, some eastern horses of crusaders were mated with Friesian stock.
 During the 16th and 17th centuries, when the Netherlands were briefly linked with Spain, there was less demand for heavy war horses, as battle arms changed and became lighter.
-Andalusian horses were crossbred with Friesians, producing a lighter horse more suitable (in terms of less food intake and waste output) for work as urban carriage horses.
+Andalusian horses were bred with Friesians, producing a lighter horse more suitable for work as an urban carriage horse.

 Historian Ann Hyland wrote of the Friesian breed:

-The Emperor Charles (reigned 1516 -56) continued Spanish expansion into the Netherlands, which had its Frisian warhorse, noted by Vegetius and used on the continent and in Britain in Roman times.
-Like the Andalusian, the Frisian bred true to type.
-Even with infusions of Spanish blood during the sixteenth century, it retained its indigenous characteristics, taking the best from both breeds.
-The Frisian is mentioned in 16th and 17th century works as a courageous horse eminently suitable for war, lacking the volatility of some breeds or the phlegm of very heavy ones.
-Generally black, the Frisian was around 15hh with strong, cobby conformation, but with a deal more elegance and quality.
-The noted gait was a smooth trot coming from powerful quarters.
-Nowadays, though breed definition is retained, the size has markedly increased, as has that of most breeds due to improved rearing and dietary methods.

 The breed was especially popular in the 18th and 19th centuries, when they were in demand not only as harness horses and for agricultural work, but also for the trotting races so popular then.
-The Friesian may have been used as foundation stock for such breeds as the Dole Gudbrandsdal, the Norfolk Trotter (ancestor of the Hackney), and the Morgan.
 In the 1800s, the Friesian was bred to be lighter and faster for trotting, but this led to what some owners and breeders regarded as inferior stock, so a movement to return to pureblood stock took place at the end of the 19th century.